galaxyproteomics/tools-galaxyp/README.md

 * Galaxy jobs may be configured to submit to a Windows host with ProteoWizard installed using the [LWR](https://wiki.g2.bx.psu.edu/Admin/Config/LWR).

 * ProteoWizard can be installed under Wine.
 Guidance on how to set this up and package such environments for cloud deployments can be found here: <https://github.com/jmchilton/proteomics-wine-env>

-Wrappers for both msconvert version 2 and version 3+ are provided because version 3+ of msconvert with vendor library support requires .NET 4.0 and this may difficult or impossible under Wine in Linux with all but the most recent versions of Wine (1.4+).

 GalaxyP Community